-All staff, including supply staff, must follow the reporting procedures as follows when reporting any child protection concerns
+All staff, including supply staff, must follow the reporting procedures as follows when reporting any child protection concerns:

-- Staff must ensure the child is in a safe place and in receipt of support - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using the school record keeping process - All concerns are to be completed using CPOMS
+- Staff must ensure the child is in a safe place and in receipt of support - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using the school record keeping process; - All concern forms are completed electronically on paper until the electronic system is embedded with SIMS.
+This is via CPOMS where the DSL has super user access to all areas.